Dolichothele diamantinensis

-Dolichothele diamantinensis also known as the Brazilian blue dwarf beauty tarantula, is a tarantula which was first described in 2009 by Rogério Bertani and Thiago dos Santos.
+Dolichothele diamantinensis also known as the Brazilian blue dwarf beauty tarantula, is a tarantula which was first described in 2009 by Rogério Bertani, Thiago dos Santos and Alexandre Righi.
 As its common name aptly states it is found in Brazil and is a terrestrial tarantula.
 It was first originally described as Oligoxystre diamantinensis.

 Description

 Females live 12 to 15 years, while males only live to 3.
 Their carapace is a blueish-greenish color, with a blue opisthosoma with long reddish hairs.
 The legs are a bright blue, white hairs covering these legs.
 Making it look similar to Chromatopelma cyaneopubescens, otherwise known as the Greenbottle Blue Tarantula.